5 Common Myths about Native Americans

 • Another harmful stereotype revolves around the belief that specific physical features such as “high cheekbones” or black hair can indicate Native American ancestry.
 Physical appearance alone cannot determine who is or is not Native American, as Native Americans, like any other racial group, display diverse physical characteristics that can be shared among non-Native populations and being Native American is not just a racial designation.
 Only tribal nations can arbitrate their communities, and time and time again people who appear to look stereotypically Native American are found to have no Native ancestry whatsoever, whilst active members of legitimate tribes are accused of dishonesty simply because they do not look “Native enough” to some people.

 Native American nations issue citizenship, and in the same way that the United States provides citizenship to many different races, tribal nations have the right to do the same.
-The Cherokee nation, for example, provides citizenship based on the Cherokee Dawes Roll, a legal document which acknowledges their nationhood and citizenry.
-The participants in that contract and their descendants are eligible for enrollment as citizens regardless of their current racial identity.
+The Cherokee nation, for example, provides citizenship based on the Cherokee Dawes Roll, a legal document which acknowledges their nationhood and listed all citizens of the Cherokee nation in the early 1900s.
+The participants in that contract and all their descendants are eligible for enrollment as citizens regardless of their modern perceived racial identity.
 It is a tribe’s right alone to make the decision on who is or is not a member of their community.
 It is inappropriate for those outside these communities to speculate on whether or not someone is genuinely Native based on their physical appearance, or to make comments on someone else’s genetic makeup to try and delegitimize their cultural identity.
 It is also inappropriate to purport to be Native American based solely on your physical appearance or the physical appearance of an ancestor.

 • Another common myth or assumption is that Native Americans all share certain values or experiences.
 The reality is there are 574 federally recognized tribes, each and every one of them has a unique perspective.
 While there may be common threads of experience or discrimination across various tribes, you can never assume a person’s views or position on a topic based on their ethnicity.
 Like any other group, Native Americans vary drastically in their political and social opinions, even on issues which may seem to be obvious to those outside of Native communities.